study-ORCATech-cloud/git-labs/LAB06-Clone-And-Push/LAB.md

 ## Task 3: Create Local Content
 * Create a README.md file with a project title and brief description.
-* Create a Python file called `hello.py` with a simple "Hello, GitHub!" print statement.
+* Create a text file called `hello.txt` with a simple "Hello, GitHub!" message.
 * Add and commit both files with an appropriate message.

 ## Task 4: Push to GitHub